revel/revel/manual/i18n-messages.md

 Messages are defined in message files.
 These files contain the actual text that will be used while rendering the view (or elsewhere in your application if you so desire).
 When creating new message files, there are a couple of rules to keep in mind:

-* All message files should be stored in the `messages` folder in the application root.
+* All message files should be stored in the `messages` directory in the application root.
 * The file extension determines the *language* of the message file and should be an [ISO 639-1 code](http://en.wikipedia.org/wiki/List_of_ISO_639-1_codes).
 * Message files should be UTF-8 encoded.
 While this is not a hard requirement, it is best practice.
 * Each message file is effectively a [goconfig file](https://github.com/robfig/goconfig) and supports all goconfig features.